-As of December 31, 2004, we carried out an evaluation, under the supervision and with the participation of Westwood management, including Westwood's Chief Executive Officer and Chief Operating Officer (performing functions similar to a Chief Financial Officer), of the effectiveness of the design and operation of Westwood's disclosure controls and procedures pursuant to Securities Exchange Act Rule 13a-15(b).
-Based on that evaluation, the Chief Executive Officer and the Chief Operating Officer have concluded that these disclosure controls and procedures were effective as of December 31, 2004 to provide reasonable assurance that information required to be disclosed by Westwood in reports filed or submitted by it under the Securities and Exchange Act of 1934 is recorded, processed, summarized, and reported within the time periods specified in the Securities and Exchange Commission rules and forms, and to provide reasonable assurance that information required to be disclosed by Westwood is accumulated and communicated to Westwood management, including Westwood's Chief Executive Officer and Chief Operating Officer, as appropriate to allow timely decisions regarding disclosure.
+As of December 31, 2005, we carried out an evaluation, under the supervision and with the participation of Westwood management, including Westwood's Chief Executive Officer and Chief Financial Officer, of the effectiveness of the design and operation of Westwood's disclosure controls and procedures pursuant to Securities Exchange Act Rule 13a-15(b).
+Based on that evaluation, the Chief Executive Officer and the Chief Financial Officer have concluded that these disclosure controls and procedures were effective as of December 31, 2005 to provide reasonable assurance that information required to be disclosed by Westwood in reports filed or submitted by it under the Securities and Exchange Act of 1934 is recorded, processed, summarized, and reported within the time periods specified in the Securities and Exchange Commission rules and forms, and to provide reasonable assurance that information required to be disclosed by Westwood is accumulated and communicated to Westwood management, including Westwood's Chief Executive Officer and Chief Financial Officer, as appropriate to allow timely decisions regarding disclosure.
 Westwood management has issued a report on its assessment of the effectiveness of the Company's internal control over financial reporting.
-This report can be found on page F-4 of the financial statements and supplementary data.
+This report can be found on page F-4.

 Our independent auditor has issued an audit report on (1) Westwood management's assessment of the effectiveness of our internal control over financial reporting and (2) the effectiveness of our internal control over financial reporting.
-See the financial statements and supplementary data page F-3.
+This report can be found on page F-3.

-There were no changes in Westwood's internal controls over financial reporting that occurred during the quarter ended December 31, 2004 that have materially affected, or are reasonably likely to materially affect, Westwood's internal controls over financial reporting.
+There were no changes in Westwood's internal controls over financial reporting that occurred during the quarter ended December 31, 2005 that have materially affected, or are reasonably likely to materially affect, Westwood's internal controls over financial reporting.